LiSheyue/detailed-poetry-corpus-of-yuan-zhen-and-bai-juyi/README.md

 ## Citation

-If you use this dataset in your research, please cite this GitHub repository.
+If you use this dataset in your research, please cite this GitHub repository https://github.com/LiSheyue/detailed-poetry-corpus-of-yuan-zhen-and-bai-juyi

 ## Contributors